Oliboy50/docker-symfony-vm/README.md

  - [msysgit](https://msysgit.github.io/) **for Windows user only** (see ["Get a nice terminal"](#get-a-nice-terminal-and-be-able-to-use-git-and-many-useful-unix-commands-on-windows) section below if you don't know how to do)
  - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
- - [Docker-machine](https://docs.docker.com/machine/#installation) ([version 0.3.0+](https://github.com/docker/machine/releases)) => just an executable to rename `docker-machine` and to move somewhere in your `PATH`
+ - [Docker Machine](https://docs.docker.com/machine/#installation) ([version 0.3.0+](https://github.com/docker/machine/releases)) => just an executable to rename `docker-machine` and to move somewhere in your `PATH`

 ## What's inside?

 ### docker-machine-dev(.bat/.sh)
-A simple yet powerful script that use Docker Machine to build a local Docker aware VM without even installing Docker.
+A simple yet powerful script which uses Docker Machine to build a local Docker aware VM without even installing Docker.
-It's also used to set some useful aliases in the VM (such as`docker-compose` which run Docker Compose in a container).
+It's also used to set some useful aliases in the VM (such as`docker-compose` which run Docker Compose in a container), so be free to set your own aliases there.

 ### Dockerfile
- - Miscellaneous useful tools (`vim`, `curl`, `wget`, etc.)
+ - Miscellaneous useful packages (`make`, `vim`, `nano`, `curl`, `wget`, `git`)
- - Nginx (including a default site configuration for Symfony app)
+ - Nginx with a default site configuration for Symfony app (including HTTPS support)
  - PHP 5.6 with FPM and Composer
  - Ruby with `sass`, `less` and `capistrano`
  - Python (could be needed to build some npm dependencies)